 Today, Heap provides the foundation for their analysis by collecting user behavior without any instrumentation.
 Thanks to Heap’s automatic data collection and retroactive analysis, the team can now answer questions as they’re asked, without having to worry about writing any analytics code.

-Extending A/B Test Data in Heap
+Extending A/B test data in Heap

 One of the main ways that Casper continually moves the needle is by running A/B tests on every piece of site functionality and measuring test effectiveness in Heap.
 By integrating Heap and Optimizely data, Casper can see how all A/B and multivariate tests influence any user interaction

-"For every test, we set a standard goal in Optimizely, but we always want to dive deeper to see how a test influences other activity beyond just our checkout conversion rate," says Optimization Analyst Michelle Ballen.
+“For every test, we set a standard goal in Optimizely, but we always want to dive deeper to see how a test influences other activity beyond just our checkout conversion rate,” says Michelle Ballen.

 Given that every event in Heap includes all information about the tests users were exposed to, the Casper team can segment any activity by experiment variation to understand which versions influence a customer’s lifetime value rather than just their likelihood of completing a single goal.